 As a Staff Tutor for the School of Life, Health and Chemical Sciences, I support and manage around 30 Associate Lecturers.
 I enjoy being involved in the provision of academic development opportunities for Associate Lecturers, both within STEM and across the University, to share best practice and learn from one another, and to develop and maintain a supportive community of practitioners.

 I am Module Co-chair for the production of SK190 - an exciting new level 1 module to be released in the future.
 Previously I was Module Team Chair on SXM150 Contemporary topics in science

 I have worked at the OU for over 25 years - as an Associate Lecturer I have tutored on a variety of Science Level 1 modules (from S154, S102, S103, S104 - to the current S111).
 I have also tutored SDK100, a level 1 science and health module; SK299, a second level human biology module; S294, a cell biology module; S201, which combines science and social issues and SXL390 the biology project module.

 I am also a STEM Academic Conduct Officer, and a key element of this role is supporting the development of good academic practices.

-I am a fellow of the Higher Education Academy.
+After gaining my first degree through the OU, I went onto a PhD (primarily biochemistry but some mathematical elements).
 I've recently completed an MSc with the OU (specialising in Science and Society) and an MA (specialising in Online Education and Disability).
 I've also just started another MA - this time in Inclusive Practices

 Additionally, tying in with my MA, I am also interested in the use of technology within education, and am currently working on another Esteem project, which is looking at student and tutor perceptions of an online augmented reality app.